javasync/streamemo/README.md

 To avoid this exception we must get a fresh stream combining all intermediate operations to the data source.
-This means that we have to make a new HTTP request and all the transformations of the HTTP response.
+This means that we have to make a new HTTP request and repeat all the transformations over the HTTP response.
-So we will use a `Supplier<CompletableFuture<Stream<T>>>` to wrap the request in a supplier as:
+To that end, we will use a `Supplier<CompletableFuture<Stream<T>>>` that wraps the request and subsequent transformations into a supplier:

 ```java
 Supplier<CompletableFuture<IntStream>> lisbonTempsInMarch = () -> Weather